Death of Nikki Whitehead: Convictions

-In January 2014, Tasmiyah pleaded guilty to voluntary manslaughter and other charges and was sentenced to 30 years in prison.
+In January 2014, Tasmiyah pleaded guilty to voluntary manslaughter and other charges and was sentenced to 30 years in prison with the possibility of parole.
 On February 7, 2014, one month after her twin, Jasmiyah pleaded guilty to the same charges and is serving the same sentence.
-The twins are incarcerated at separate prisons within the Georgia Department of Corrections with Tasmiyah serving her sentence in Arrendale State Prison and Jasmiyah serving her sentence in Pulaski State Prison.
-With over three years in jail before sentencing, the sisters were eligible for parole in 2017, but as of June 2025, Tasmiyah had a Tentative Parole Month of March 2026, and Jasmiyah had a Tentative Parole Month of September 2027.
+The twins were incarcerated at separate prisons within the Georgia Department of Corrections with Tasmiyah completing her sentence in Pulaski State Prison and, as of September 2026, Jasmiyah serving her sentence in the Metro Transitional Center, a minimum-security community residential facility that helps carefully screened inmates prepare for release back into society including through employment, education, and counseling.
+Although most states allow inmates to earn GEDs, Georgia is one of the few states that enable its inmates to graduate high school.
+In 2015, Jasmiyah graduated high school and was the class valedictorian.
+With over three years in jail before sentencing, the sisters were eligible for parole in 2017.
+Tasmiyah was released from prison on August 5, 2026, and is on parole.
+As of September 2026, Jasmiyah had a Tentative Parole Month of March 2028.